mhdawson/micro-app-home-alarm/README.md

 # Running

-Simply cd to the directory where the npm was install and type:
+Simply cd to the directory where the npm was installed and type:

 <PRE>
 npm start